ohthatmarissa/baddatelist/README.md

 ## Description

 A website created with HTML, CSS, Bootstrap, JavaScript, and jQuery where the user can make a report of violence, read other reports of violence, and get information on resources that can help.
+Check it out here: https://ohthatmarissa.github.io/baddatelist/

 ### Specs